iTwin/reality-capture/typescript/packages/reality-data-client/README.md

 The __@iTwin/reality-data-client__ package contains client wrappers for sending requests to the Reality Management API, part of the iTwin platform.

+You must use version `v1.1.0` or greater, as earlier versions uses the deprecated Reality Data API.

 [iTwin.js](http://www.itwinjs.org) is an open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.
 To learn more about the iTwin Platform and its APIs, visit the [iTwin developer portal](https://developer.bentley.com/).

 ## Documentation